TabularEditor/TabularEditorDocs/te3/tutorials/incremental-refresh-modify.md

 3. Right-click the table and select _Apply Refresh Policy_
 4. Deploy the model changes
-5. Select and right-click all partitions and select _Refresh > Full refresh (partition)_
+5. Shift-click to select all partitions.
+Right-click and select _Refresh > Full refresh (partition)_.
+You can right-click the table and select _'Preview data'_ to see the result.

 > [!WARNING]
 > Any records will update if the value equals the maximum value in the column.
 It does not necessarily update explicitly  because the value has changed, or if the value equals the refresh date.